 My mother's tried and true roast turkey recipe.
-How to roast the most succulent Thanksgiving turkey.
+How to cook a turkey for Thanksgiving.
 Step-by-step instructions with photos and reader comments.

 - 1 turkey, approx. 15 lbs.*

 - Juice of a lemon

 - Salt and pepper

 - Tops and bottoms of a bunch of celery

 * Need help figuring out how big a turkey to get?
 Butterball has a turkey calculator that helps you figure out just how many pounds you need.
 In general, plan for:

 18-22 lb turkey for 20-22 people

 1 To start, if the turkey has been refrigerated, bring it to room temperature before cooking.
 Keep it in its plastic wrapping until you are ready to cook it.
 While in the refrigerator, and or while you are bringing it to room temp, have the bird resting in a pan, so that if the plastic covering leaks for any reason, you are confining the juices to the pan.
 If you get a frozen turkey, you will need to defrost it in the refrigerator for several days first.
 Allow approximately 5 hours of defrosting for every pound.
 So, if you have a 15 pound turkey, it will take about 75 hours to defrost it in the refrigerator, or around 3 days.